CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/flows/what-is-a-flow.md

 ### Known Limitations

-#### Cannot have a Handle Workspace Exception block on the flow's top level workspace
+#### Cannot have a Handle Workspace Exception block on the flow's Top-Level Workspace

-Currently, it is not possible to have a [Handle Workspace Exception][] block on the top level workspace of a flow.
+Currently, it is not possible to have a [Handle Workspace Exception][] block on the [Top-Level Workspace][TODO] of a flow.
 In future this limitation may be removed.

 ## See Also